 Industrial presses apply a controlled force to a material or part to complete a process step.
 They can be powered by many different energy sources and range greatly in size.
 Many manufacturing facilities use an industrial pressing operation in their process to create, form or assemble a product.

 Entire books are written on the topic of industrial presses, so this article will narrow its focus and concentrate on the relatively low-force, precision press machines used to assemble component parts.
 Most assembly presses are made up of a frame, ram and platen.
-Custom press frame configurations give engineers endless options; however, most standard assembly presses utilize a “C” frame, “H” frame or 2-post configuration.
+Custom press frame configurations give engineers endless options; however, most standard assembly presses utilize a “C” frame, “H” frame or two-post configuration.
 Regardless of the frame’s shape and orientation, the ram is the moving element that applies the press force, and the frame is a secure mount for the platen that holds the workpiece.

 Below, we’ve outlined the five main types of presses used in industrial settings, their typical usage, and methods that can be utilized to verify the assembly process.
 Each type of press creates force in a different manner and this impacts the application, purchase price, operational cost, precision, safety, and process feedback capabilities.